 In the summer term members of our year team visit the local feeder schools and talk to the year 6 students who are joining St George’s in September.
 The students are given information booklets and are given the opportunity to ask any questions they have about life at St George’s Church of England Foundation School.

-We offer two transition days for the students who are coming to St George’s.
-On these days students take part in a series of activities and challenges which gives them the perfect opportunity to develop friendships with other students but also get used to the school layout.
+We offer a transition day for the pupils who are coming to St George’s.
+On this days pupils take part in a series of activities and challenges which gives them the perfect opportunity to develop friendships with other students but also get used to the school layout.
 Early in the Winter term, we hold our year 7 Parents’ Consultation Evening to update parents on early progress and this offers an opportunity for teachers, students and parents to raise any concerns or queries.
 There is a further Parents' Consultation Evening in the summer term to evaluate year 7 as a whole.